 “He’s studying to be a doctor,”

-she told me yesterday, with pink lipstick on,
+she told me yesterday, pink lipstick on,

 wearing her knitted turquoise top,